ketul93/ML-Class/README.md

-# ML-Class
+My solutions to programming exercises for Stanford's machine learning class taught by Andrew Ng.

-Machine learning programming exercises http://www.ml-class.org
+Havily recommended not copy blindly...